General entry requirements

 Through case studies from the gender pay gap to the politics of Christmas, this module will transform how you see gender and its impact on the world.
 You will explore the origins of gender ideas and analyse their effects on areas of social life including: language; media and popular culture; science; work; family relationships; sexuality; violence; education; politics; and feminist movements.

 While gender is the focus of this module, you will also consider how gender connects to other dimensions of social difference and inequality, such as sexuality, race, class or disability.

 Race and the Making of the Modern World

 What is 'race' and why does it matter?
-This module answers those questions drawing on the wealth of expertise within Warwick Sociology, taught by experts who research and write about race and racism from a range of perspectives.
+This module answers these questions by drawing on the wealth of expertise within Warwick Sociology, and is taught by experts who research and write about race and racism from a range of perspectives.
 Students will learn about both theoretical concepts and real-world examples that will help them to understand how race and racism shape the social world.

 Social Theory of Law

 The module is jointly taught by members of the School of Law and the Department of Sociology.
 You will be equipped to critically analyse and debate contemporary theories and disputes about the role of law in society.
 This includes consideration of significant theories of law, justice and jurisprudence and recognition of their origins, and their limitations in contemporary society.
 You will be expected to conduct self-directed learning and research into primary and secondary sources to arrive at your own considered position, and to express this through relevant arguments in writing, and in debate.